hbc/HBC_master/training/index.md

 In this brief introduction to the R programming environment, we will cover the basics of R and RStudio.
 R is a simple programming environment that enables the effective handling of data, while providing excellent graphical support.
 RStudio is a tool that provides a user-friendly environment for working with R. We will explore R syntax and data structures, functions and packages, and the basics of data wrangling.
 We will end with performing visualizations with the **ggplot2** R package for the generation of publication-worthy figures.

-**Advanced plotting (October 17th, 2017):**
+**Plotting and visualization in R using ggplot2 and other packages (October 17th, 2017):**

-For this workshop, we will be using R to perform a variety of advanced plotting methods.
+For this workshop, we will be using R to perform a variety of plotting.
 Using several R packages (ggplot2, ggrepel, pheatmap, etc.), we will learn how to change from a wide data format to a long data format for plotting purposes, how to label and/or repel individual data points on a scatter plot, and how to create heatmaps and volcano plots.

 **Functional analysis of gene lists (November 13th, 2017):**